EV vs ICE Maintenance Costs: What Fleet Operators Need to Know in 2026

 With more shippers demanding zero-emission transport and new incentives making electric vehicles (EVs) increasingly attractive, Canadian fleet operators are accelerating their shift toward electrification.

-In short: EVs are cheaper to maintain — and the savings can be significant.
+In short: EVs are cheaper to maintain — and the lower maintenance costs can be significant.
 While the upfront cost (CapEx) of electric trucks can be higher, the total cost of ownership (TCO) often tilts in favour of EVs thanks to lower maintenance, fewer breakdowns, and reduced fuel costs over time.
 Here we explore where those savings come from — and why a well-maintained charging infrastructure plays a key role in keeping EVs reliable, efficient, and operational.

 EVs don’t just cut fuel costs — they consistently outperform ICE vehicles when it comes to service, maintenance, and repair (SMR) expenses.